Software-Development-Mastermind/vs-code-shortcut-call/README.md

 _Goal: View an HTML and Javascript file side-by-side.
 Add a script tag to the HTML file._

 Steps:
+ 1. Close all existing files on in Visual Studio Code
  1. Open a file called `index.html`
  2. Open a file called `script.js`
  3. Split the `script.js` file to the right side of the screen